ypdu/ypdu.github.io/_pages/courses.md

 title: "Courses"
 permalink: /courses/
 author_profile: false
+classes: courses-page
 ---

-Here you'll find information about courses I teach or have been involved in teaching in UdS.
+Here you'll find information about courses I teach or have been involved in teaching.

-## Current Courses

-### Winter 2025

-- Seminar on *LLM safety* (Master, website coming soon)
-- Seminar on *planning and reasoning with agentic LLMs* (Master, website coming soon)
+{% for post in site.courses reversed %}
+  {% include archive-single.html %}
+{% endfor %}